nprabala/Songify/Frontend/README.md

--Created array/global variable that keeps state of all drawn variables (currently notes so far) -Ability to clear notes that are drawn to the screen -Fixed draw note functionality so that note locations correspond to a percentage instead of pixels
+-Created array/global variable that keeps state of all drawn variables (currently notes so far) -Ability to clear notes that are drawn to the screen -Fixed draw note functionality so that note locations correspond to a percentage instead of pixels -Added offset variables in global setting so that when a note is drawn onto the staff, it is centered on where the cursor is

 Known issues:
 -We need to snap the drawn notes to the corresponding location on the staff